ton-blockchain/nominator-pool/README.md

 The number of nominators above 40 has not been tested and we strongly advise against setting the number above 40 until such tests have been carried out.

+## Fees

+Since the pool is located in the masterchain where the fees are high, it will take about 5 TON per validation round to operate the pool.

+Operational fees are paid by the validator.

 ## Reward distribution

 For each round of validation, the pool sends a stake to the elector smart contract.